GitZinger/FunFacts/README.md

 # FunFacts
-1. OpenCV
+1. C++ and its written OpenCV
 2. Git commit big files
-3. sbt scala java jdk
+3. sbt Scala Java JDK
+4. Python and its written OpenCV; and its written PyTorch